 The Jabra Move Style Edition headset is a fashionable pair of cans that features fine battery life and additional colorways over the older model.
 As far as on-ear headphones are concerned, these are remarkably comfortable and easy to transport despite the lack of folding hinges.
 This headset can be found renewed or used, but has been replaced by the Jabra Elite 45h.

-Editor’s note: this Jabra Move Style review was updated on November 27, 2020, to address the new Jabra Elite 45h on-ear headphones, and to expand the list of buying options.
+Editor’s note: this Jabra Move Style review was updated on March 17, 2021, to address the Jabra Elite 45h.